KimayaaSaraf/zomato-Restaurants-in-Bangalore/README.md

 Opportunity:-
 From all the Data available, we can bring out some neat insights or conclusions such as

-Which franchise has the highest number of Restaurants?
+1.Which franchise has the highest number of Restaurants?
-How many Restaurants are accepting online orders?
+2.How many Restaurants are accepting online orders?
-How many have a book table facility?
+3.How many have a book table facility?
-Which location has the highest number of Restaurants?
+4.Which location has the highest number of Restaurants?
-How many types of Restaurant types are there?
+5.How many types of Restaurant types are there?
-What is the most liked Restaurant type?
+6.What is the most liked Restaurant type?
-What is the Average cost for 2 persons?
+7.What is the Average cost for 2 persons?
-What is the most liked Dish type?
+8.What is the most liked Dish type?
 And so on…..

 Tools used:-